Kirtanchaudhari/LudoCPP/README (7).md

 - **User Feedback:** The game provides real-time feedback, including the current dice roll, the active player, and victory messages.

 ---
+##  Time Complexity of the Ludo Game

+### Per Turn Complexity – O(1)

+Each player's turn involves:

+- Rolling a die → constant time
+- Selecting a token (1 of 4) → constant time
+- Moving up to 6 steps (max die roll) → constant time
+- Collision checks with other tokens (max 12 others) → constant time

+All of these actions happen in constant time because the board size and number of players are fixed.

+---

+### Overall Game Complexity – O(T)

+The game runs in a loop until one player wins.
+The total number of turns T depends on:

+- Dice roll outcomes (luck/unluckiness)
+- Player decisions
+- Send-backs due to collisions

+Since each turn is O(1), the full game runs in *O(T)*, where T is the total number of turns taken.

+---

+### Board Setup & Initialization – O(1)

+Functions like initBoard() and initGame() initialize fixed-size arrays.
+This is constant time work, done only once before the game starts.

 ## How to Compile & Run